 In a yajña, the fire is lighted in a square area, with four sides of that area occupied by four ritvik or priests—hotā, udgāta, adhvaryu, and brahmā.
 Each priest recites one of the four Vedas: the hotā chants the Rig-Veda mantra, the adhvaryu follows the procedures of the Yajur-Veda, the udgāta sings hymns from the Sāma-Veda, while the brahmā oversees the yajña, following the Atharva-Veda.

 The Agni or fire—which represents the higher purpose—therefore has four “sides” or aspects.
 When the Agni represents meanings, these four sides are called Vasudeva, Saṅkarṣaṇa, Pradyumna, and Aniruddha and they represent mahattattva, ego, intellect, and the mind, respectively.
 I have discussed previously how our meaning cognition has four aspects—concepts, judgments, intentions, and morals.
-The mind represents all the meanings, the intellect represents the language in which the meaning is encoded, the ego represents the goal for which this language was created, and the mahattattva represents the moral value fulfilled by the accomplishment of the goal.
+The mind represents all the meanings, the intellect represents the the judgments of truth and falsity, the ego represents the goal or purpose for which truth is being used, and the mahattattva represents the moral value fulfilled by the accomplishment of the goal.
 Similarly, there are four aspects of pleasure, which appear as happiness in the mind, intellect, ego, and mahattattva.
+Accordingly, there are also duties to be performed by the mind, intellect, ego, and mahattattva, which means that they should employed or used correctly.

 Within these four sides, the Agni is lighted and the Soma is offered using Vāyu.
 Vedic texts describe a further five-fold division within the Agni, Soma, and Vāyu which is shown in the below table.